Welcome to Neighborhood Falmouth

 The risk of falls and resulting serious injury increases with age.
 A history of falls is associated with a two- to sixfold increased risk of a future fall

-For older people, a break can be the start of more serious problems, such as a trip to the hospital, injury, disability, or even death.
+Prevent Falls and Fractures: For older people, a break can be the start of more serious problems, such as a trip to the hospital, injury, disability, or even death.
 Information from the National Institute on Aging.

-Provides an overview of falls and other medical conditions, falls and medications, and additional health problems related to falls.
+Falls Prevention Unique to Older Adults: Provides an overview of falls and other medical conditions, falls and medications, and additional health problems related to falls.
 Information from HealthinAging.org

-Encourage patients to use to help identify and eliminate fall hazards in their home.
-Use this checklist to find and fix hazards in your home.
+Check for Safety: A Home Fall Prevention Checklist for Older Adults: Use this checklist to find and fix fall hazards in your home.
 A resource from the National Center for Injury Prevention and Control